 The Chase debit cards that they show on their website charge a fee of 3% on every transaction you make in a currency that isn’t US dollars.
 That covers ATM withdrawals, cash transactions away from ATMs, and purchases you make with your card.

 How to avoid this pesky fee?
-One way could be by signing up for the in-demand TransferWise multi-currency debit card, the waitlist is now open.
+One way could be by signing up for the TransferWise multi-currency debit card, which is now launched in the US.
 You won’t only escape the foreign transaction fee, but also receive the desirable mid-market rate on all conversions.

-Another amazing feature is the TransferWise borderless account itself, where you’re able to get local bank details in the UK, Eurozone, Australia and New Zealand to pay and get paid like a local.
+Another amazing feature is the TransferWise borderless account itself, where you’re able to get your own details for the UK, Eurozone, Australia and New Zealand to pay and get paid like a local.
 Incredible convenience for both travellers and digital nomads.

 Foreign transaction fees aren’t the only things to think about when looking at debit cards from Chase.
 We couldn’t find a large range of debit cards on the bank’s website, but we’ve put together a summary of a few cards you may want to use while you’re traveling, together with some of their key features and fees.